 The Subject Property has multiple cabins, which appear to have been vacant for some time.
 The land uses surrounding the Subject Property have a mix of commercial and/or residential uses (mainly cottages).
-A location plan and a site plan for the property and the proposed cottages are included in Appendix A.
+A location plan and a site plan for the property and the proposed cottages are included in Error!
+R eference source not found..